MetriqOrg/go/README.md

 <a href="https://goreportcard.com/report/github.com/stellar/go"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/stellar/go" /></a>
 </p>

-This repo is the home for all of the public Go code produced by the [Stellar Development Foundation].
+This repo is the home for all of the public Go code associated with the Lantah network.
+It is a fork of the go repo by SDF [Stellar Development Foundation].
+Please be patient while we make changes.
+Thanks! :D

-This repo contains various tools and services that you can use and deploy, as well as the SDK you can use to develop applications that integrate with the Stellar network.
+This repo contains various tools and services that you can use and deploy, as well as the SDK you can use to develop applications that integrate with the Lantah network.

 ## Package Index

-* [Horizon Server](services/horizon): Full-featured API server for Stellar network
+* [Horizon Server](services/horizon): Full-featured API server for the Lantah network
 * [Go Horizon SDK - horizonclient](clients/horizonclient): Client for Horizon server (queries and transaction submission)
 * [Go Horizon SDK - txnbuild](txnbuild): Construct Stellar transactions and operations
 * [Ticker](services/ticker): An API server that provides statistics about assets and markets on the Stellar network